Carouselvicarious/carouselvicarious.github.io/music/_posts/music_post_1.md

 ---
-title: "Music Post"
+title: Music Post
 layout: post
 author: "Vic"
-categories: music
+category: music
 ---

 This is the first music post.